ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 * (1) Network Overlays are often undetectable by video applications or by the streaming platform, when in use.
 * (2) Network Overlays often only apply to specific application transports such as HTTP2/TCP or HTTP3/QUIC while not applying to HTTP2/TCP+TLS on the same device.
-* (3) Network Overlays often only apply to HTTP connections and do not support ICMP, non-HTTP versions of DNS, NTP etc, and various tools used for network measurement, problem determination, and network management that are not HTTP based.
+* (3) Network Overlays often only apply to HTTP connections and do not support ICMP, non-HTTP versions of DNS, NTP etc., and various tools used for network measurement, problem determination, and network management that are not HTTP based.
 + (4) Network Overlays do not expose to applications any means for the application to discover the policy changes the overlay will apply to the applications network connections.
 + (5) Network Overlays do not expose mechanisms or APIs for applications to interact with them such as getting or setting options.